Achievement and IQ Test Scores

 Claiming that he has the skills required for average academic performance is wrong.
 The low auditory processing subtest shows that he does not have adequate skills for reading and spelling.

 Providing remedial academic help is not what is needed.
-In determining the help required, look for the causes, not the symptoms.
+If you want to In determine the help required, look for the causes, not the symptoms.
 You won’t find causes by looking at averages.
 The IQ-subtest shows a cause and effect relationship.
 His low auditory processing skills are causing the reading problem, which affects his academic achievement.
 For effective learning, this child needs auditory processing training, not remedial reading.

 If his IQ test score were 94, he would not get extra help in school because he would be considered to be “working up to his potential.”
 Then why not increase his potential by building his underlying skills?
 Most schools will not do it because of the cost – effective mental skill training must be done one-on-one.